Files

 output

-you should recieve the ansi version instead.
+you should receive the ansi version instead.
 You can also add the .ansi

-The ansi version uses 256color ansi escape code and utf-8 box drawing and
+The ansi version uses 256-color ansi escape codes and utf-8 box drawing

-braille charracters.
-To see if your current terminal and font supports it
+characters.
+To see if your current terminal and font supports it. try

 .